 Mentuhotep II (2061-2010 BC) was the 11th Dynasty pharaoh who reunified Egypt after the unstable First Intermediate Period.
 The 11th Dynasty was the first to be based out of Thebes(Luxor), and Mentuhotep built a large temple here at Deir el-Bahari.

 Hatshepsut’s decision to build her own temple here, then, was not a coincidence.
 Not only did she intend to honor her legendary predecessor, but she was greatly influenced by the Middle Kingdom temple’s architecture.

 While now largely in ruins and inaccessible to the public, you can at least get a good view of it from above during your visit.

 Hatshepsut (r.
-1479 – 1458 BC) was an 18th Dynasty pharaoh who was also one of Egypt’s most controversial.
+1479-1458 BC) was an 18th Dynasty pharaoh and also one of ancient Egypt’s most controversial figures.
 She was the daughter of the powerful pharaoh Thutmosis I, known for his successful military campaigns in Asia.

 As was fairly common in those times, she married her half brother, Thutmosis II, and became his queen.
 And it was his son from another wife, Thutmosis III, that was supposed to be next in line for the throne.

 But when Thutmosisi II died, Thutmosis III was still a young child.
 And so Hatshepsut largely handled things until he was deemed old enough to rule.
 This was hardly unheard of in Egyptian history, and numerous queens had acted as interim rulers in the past.